VladimirRybalko/angular-applicationinsights/README.md

 # angular-applicationinsights

-An implementation of Applications Insights as an AngularJS module.
+An implementation of Microsoft Application Insights as an AngularJS module.